 Within that key create a new DWORD

-The solution section of this knowledge base article has been split into 3 different sections.
-Please go over each step in each of the 3 sections.
+The solution section of this knowledge base article has been split into four different sections.
+Please review each step of the following sections.

 How to identify…

 This section will provide directions on ensuring the Hyper-V Integration Services are up to date within the Guest OS of the VM that is failing to backup.